qfpl/fp-in-ruby/slides/abstraction.md

 ##

-Mathematics has a rich language for abstractions that we can steal.
+Mathematics has a rich language for abstractions that we can steal from.

 - `Monoid`
 - `Functor`